Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 Now you're going to connect up your Raspberry Pi and get it running.

-+ Check that your Raspberry Pi has an SD card in the slot underneath the Pi, if not, ask your volunteer for help.
++ Check that your Raspberry Pi has an SD card in the slot underneath the Pi, if not, ask your Club Leader for help.

 ![screenshot](images/pi-sd.png)